Jersey New LLP Law

 - the requirement to issue annual solvency statements under the previous law has been removed, instead a partner cannot make a withdrawal from the partnership assets unless a solvency statement has been made in the preceding twelve months; and

 - the role of ‘designated partner’ is to be replaced by an LLP secretary who will be either a partner in the LLP or an individual who is registered under part 2 of the Financial Services (Jersey) Law 1998 to carry on trust company business.

 Why use Voisin?

 Our focussed, proactive and friendly team provides efficient, seamless and prompt advice and boasts a portfolio of clients which includes some of the world’s leading players.
 Our close relationship with, amongst others, local regulatory authorities, service providers and advisers worldwide enables us to work as part of any team.
 We are passionate about our work and strive for excellence in everything we do.
-For further information or specific advice on the use of Jersey partnerships, please contact Jeffrey Giovannoni, Kate Anderson or Howard O’Toole of Voisin Law.
+For further information or specific advice on the use of Jersey partnerships, please contact Jeffrey Giovannoni or Kate Anderson of Voisin Law.